alexander-scott/Enhanced-Trigger-Box/README.md

 This is a bug found when attempting to build a project which has been solved as of v0.1.3.

 If you are upgrading from a version lower than v0.1.3 and have created any custom Enhanced Trigger Box Components you will need to make some changes to them.
 First off go to your new component and at the top remove 'using UnityEditor;'.
 Then scroll down to the DrawInspectorGUI() function.
 You will most likely have a few errors.
 These can be fixed by putting 'UnityEditor.' in front of them.
 Finally above the DrawInspectorGUI() function add: '#if UNITY_EDITOR' and beneath the function put: '#endif'.
 If you have imported the updated package you can look at the other updated components for guidance.

+#### Variable values not being saved correctly in custom components

+This is quite a vague issue so there could be a whole multitude of reasons why it isn't saving.
+One thing I would recommend checking is that all the variables are public and not private.
+This has solved a frustrating problem for me in the past.

 Misc
 ---------------